 Our regular Sunday rides are typically 70-90 kms at 25 kph average speed.
 There is always a refreshment stop.
 They are ‘no drop’ rides with a variety of routes in all directions from New West.
 The tempo and distance might vary and typically depends on the numbers on the day, and there might be a breakaway group that does a longer loop.

 Regular Sunday rides start from River Market in New West at 08:30 (sometimes earlier in the summer, such as 08:00 or 07:30).
-Saturday rides may sometimes take place as an alternative, and there are also some early ‘dawn patrol’ rides during the week.
-We also have Tuesday night grimpeur rides in the summer, this year starting on May 1.
-More here.
+Saturday rides may sometimes take place as an alternative.
+See below for the Italian Rules for the weather.

 Fondo or similar events likely to be attended by club members are shown in italics.
 Otherwise, regular rides are shown as normal.

 Sunday, April 07: Pacific Populaire – traditional season opener; 100km ride followed by sponsor refreshments.

 Sunday, April 14: the first of the official fortnightly Club Rides gets underway.

 Tuesday, May 14: Tuesday night climbing rides get underway for the summer.
 River Market 18:30 depart with various climbing routes.
 All planning details on Slack.

 Monday, May 20: Victoria Day pancake ride to Fort Langley, early start.